 The desert monks were obligated to memorize the Psalms.
 All of us should at least have a few favorite psalms in our hearts.
 Even if we know a little bit about them.
 Psalm 23: The Lord is my Shepherd, for example.
 Jesus turned to the Psalms from the Cross.
 We need the Psalms for the big moments in our lives too.

-At St. Joseph, we currently pray Vespers, or the Evening Prayer of the Church, nightly Monday-Friday in Spanish at 6:30pm.
+At St. Joseph, we currently pray Vespers, or the Evening Prayer of the Church, nightly Tuesday-Friday in Spanish at 6:30pm.
 Devotees are now taking roles as prayer leaders and readers.
 All are welcome.